aluppol/aluppol/README.md

 Hi there 👋,
 # I'm Albert Luppol

-Software engineer with 3+ years of hands-on experience in full-cycle web services development, optimization, maintenance, and troubleshooting.
+Software Engineer with 5+ years in web services design, development, and optimization.
+My mechatronics background enhances my approach in areas like robotics and smart control systems.
+With experience from AI-driven solutions to CRM system development, I integrate software with complex control architectures, streamlining tech-driven solutions.
 --
-Let's build software that will benefit our society - will make this planet one step safer, cleaner, comfortable, or will help people connect with others.

-You can reach me by email albert.y.luppol@gmail.com
+You can reach me by email albert.y.luppol@gmail.com or linkedin - www.linkedin.com/in/aluppol